Jill Whelan: Early life

 Jill Whelan was born in Oakland, California.
 After auditioning and appearing in a local production of The King and I at the age of 8, she sent her school picture to a San Francisco Talent Agency and landed a series of TV commercials.

 An M&M commercial got her noticed by producers, and she was cast in Friends (1979), which was quickly cancelled.
-Concurrently, at the age of 11, she was cast as Vicki, Captain Stubing's daughter, initially as a guest star but later making regular appearances.
+Concurrently, at the age of 11, she was cast as Vicki, daughter of The Love Boat's Captain Stubing.
+She initially appeared on the show as a guest star, and later became a series regular.

-In 1984, Whelan graduated from the Buckley School in Sherman Oaks, California (a close friend of classmate Laura Dern) with a stint at Guildford College in Surrey, England where she studied English Literature before coming back to Los Angeles.
+In 1984, Whelan graduated from the Buckley School in Sherman Oaks, California with a stint at Guildford College in Surrey, England where she studied English Literature before coming back to Los Angeles.